 The problem with going through multiple security clearances and elevators is that your spot in line will change.
 Sometimes you will be in front of people, then you’ll see them in front of you.
 Try not to get too frustrated.
 I visited at 11AM on a Saturday and it was a sea of tourists.
 If English is not your first language, you may have trouble.
 Hand signals and sufficient smiling seemed to work for me and the other people in my elevators.

 Was SkyDeck Chicago the Right Choice?

 It took 40 minutes to get up to the SkyDeck and I spent a total of four minutes looking around.
+I know it might just be me as many people really enjoy their time visiting Chicago, lines and all!
+You can see an ideal way to spend four days in Chicago.
 It was insanely crowded and the line to get to the “Ledge” was perhaps another 20 minutes.
 The windows were dirty and photographs did not turn out very nicely without sufficient editing.
 While I think the three gift shops were worth a peek, it took quite a bit of time out of a perfectly lovely day.
 The gift shops at the base were better than than the one up top, in my opinion.